+'''

-- (void)setClassName:(NSString \)name
+- (void)setClassName:(NSString )name

+'''

-Assigns name as the name of the class associated with the receiver.
-This class need not be present in the run-time system when this message is sent.
+Assigns name as the name of the class associated with the receiver or "EOGenericRecord" if name is nil.
+The specified class need not be present in the run-time system when this message is sent.
 When an EODatabaseChannel fetches objects for the receiver, they're created as instances of this class.
 Your application may have to load the class on demand if it isn't present in the run-time system; if it doesn't load the class, EOGenericRecord will be used.